| Frequently

 I am a conference

 or event organizer.
 How can I submit my event information?
+If you are

 a conference organizer or sponsor of a conference